 According to DrinkAdvisor, new bars are being added daily.

-The Drinks section lists popular liquors like whisky, vodka, rum, gin, tequila, as well as sake and beer.
-Each drink type includes fun facts about how to drink them, how they’re made, and an introduction to global brands.
+The Drinks section lists popular liquors like whiskey, vodka, rum, gin, tequila, as well as sake and beer.
+Each drink type includes fun facts about how to drink them, how they're made, and an introduction to global brands.

 If you're sitting in a bar waiting for friends or a date to arrive, this section could be fun to read.
 You might even pick up a fact or two to use that night.